Our LDAO Team

-Amanda Cruise is the Producer of French Educational Content for TA@l’école.
+Amanda Cruise is the Producer of French Educational Content for LDAO, supporting its TA@l’école resources.
 She received an Honours Bachelor of Arts degree in French Studies from the University of Guelph and a Master of Arts degree in French Language, Literature, and Culture from the University of Victoria.
 An avid traveller, Amanda enjoys connecting with educators from across Francophone Canada and learning about the latest research on LDs.
 Her favourite part of her job is keeping up with new research on inclusion practices.
 Click here to send Amanda an email.

-Nathalie Paquet-Bélanger is the French Learning Disabilities Consultant on the LD@school team.
+Nathalie Paquet-Bélanger is the French Consultant for LDAO, supporting its TA@l’école resources.
 She has a bachelor's degree in Special Education and a Master's of Education Science from the University of Quebec at Rimouski.
 She holds a certificate in ICT integration in education (TELUQ).
-She is also a sessional instructor for the integration of ICT in education at the UQAR.
-Her current position is as a Special Education teacher at the Charlesbourg Public Secondary School where she enjoys working with teenagers and a diversity of learning difficulties.
-Nathalie is glad to bring her contribution and expertise to the LD@school team and to network with teachers sharing the same passion for the success of students with learning disabilities.
+She is also a sessional instructor in education at the UQAR.
+Her current position is as a teacher consultant in the area of Québec city about students experiencing learning difficulties.
+Nathalie is glad to bring her contribution and expertise to the LDAO team and to network with teachers sharing the same passion for the success of students with LDs.
 Click here to send Nathalie an email.

-Martin Smit is the English Language Educational Consultant for LDAO.
+Martin Smit is the English Language Educational Consultant for LDAO, supporting its LD@school resources.
 He has over 30 years of experience as a classroom teacher, music teacher, administrator and system principal for the Hastings and Prince Edward and Greater Essex district school boards as well as the Provincial and Demonstration Schools branch.
-Martin has facilitated workshops at a number of education conferences including Quest, Educators’ Institute and ASET.
-He was a member of the LD@school Advisory Committee for five years and served more recently on the LDAO Board of Directors.
+Martin is an experienced workshop facilitator and has presented at a number of education conferences including Quest, Educators’ Institute and ASET.
 Martin is a strong advocate for all students and supports school-wide, data-driven strategies for addressing learning needs.
 Click here to send Martin an email.

 • Valerie Arsenault, Principal, Rideau Public School, Limestone District School Board